 Is there anything more quintessentially New England than Connecticut at Christmas?
 The Nutmeg State has more than its fair share of charm all year round, but Christmas in Connecticut is about as charming as a holiday getaway can get!

-Before Visiting Connecticut in Winter
+Before Visiting Connecticut at Christmas

-Winters in Connecticut can get pretty cold and there is a pretty solid chance you will run into some snow, especially in the Northern part of the state.
+Winters in Connecticut can get pretty cold and there is a pretty decent chance you will run into some snow, especially in the Northern part of the state.
 It’s always best to be prepared by dressing in warm layers and wearing appropriate footwear.
 Don’t want to be walking through snow and slush with canvas shoes on, the combo of wet feet and cold weather do not a fun time make!

 Head to Hartford for the Holidays